-Groundwater monitoring generally comprises the measurement of water levels and the recovery of water samples for laboratory analysis.
-For highly contaminated sites, groundwater monitoring is also used to determine free product (floating oil) within the groundwater or as validation work following remediation.
+Groundwater monitoring typically comprises the measurement of water levels and the recovery of water samples for laboratory analysis.
+For highly contaminated sites, groundwater monitoring is additionally used to determine free product (floating oil) within the groundwater or as validation work following remediation.

-In some cases, where controlled waters (groundwater or surface water bodies) are considered to be at risk of pollution, a quantitative groundwater risk assessment (QGRA) may be specified.
-The groundwater risk assessment, commonly known as a P20, is usually requested and regulated by the Environment Agency.
+In some cases, where controlled waters (groundwater or surface water) are considered to be at risk of pollution a quantitative groundwater risk assessment (QGRA) may be specified.
+The groundwater risk assessment, frequently known as a P20, is usually requested and regulated by the Environment Agency.

-Groundwater risk assessments can range from a simple comparison of groundwater concentrations against drinking water or environmental quality standards, through to long term groundwater monitoring and complex computer based modelling.
-The findings of the groundwater risk assessment are used to establish an acceptable level of contamination without detriment to a defined receptor and either derive remediation measures or demonstrate that the level of contaminant is of no cause for concern.
+Groundwater risk assessments range from direct comparison of groundwater concentrations against drinking water or environmental quality standards, through to long term groundwater monitoring and complex computer modelling.
+Groundwater risk assessment is used to establish an allowable level of contamination without detriment to a defined receptor; and either derive remediation measures or demonstrate the level of contaminants is of no cause for concern.